Public Rights of Way in Doncaster

 Confirmed Map Changes

-This is a list of map changes that have taken place since 2015 Confirmed Map Changes
+This is a list of legal changes that have taken place since 2015.
+Confirmed Map Changes

 Land Owner Declarations

-landowners can formally acknowledge public rights of way across land in their ownership and also indicate that they have no intention to dedicate any further routes in future Register of Land Owner Declarations
+Landowners can formally acknowledge public rights of way across land in their ownership and also indicate that they have no intention to dedicate any further routes in the future.
+Register of Land Owner Declarations

 Claims to Recognise Public Rights of Way